-These scholarships are controlled exclusively by private organizations and awarded directly to the individual.
-They are usually based upon academic performance and have specific criteria.
-These are usually advertised through employees or union members snd various scholarship websites.
-If a student qualifies, the counsellor or career advisor can assist in completing applications.
+These scholarships are controlled by private organizations and awarded directly to the individual.
+They are based upon specific criteria.
+These are usually advertised through employees or union members and various scholarship websites.
+If a student qualifies, the counsellor or career advisor can assist the student.